deeppatne/Web-Scrapper-for-BookStore/README.md

 # Web-Scrapper-for-BookStore
-A Python program that scrapes the required number of pages of a book selling website and returns content such as Titles, Price, Image, URL's of books in an organized manner,
+A Python program that scrapes the required number of pages of a book selling website and returns content such as Titles, Prices, Images, URL's of all books available on that  page in an organized manner.
+It makes use of Beautiful Soup and Pandas Library